-

 “In this instance, I would recommend starting with regular linear regression models, then build in further complexity,” said Tim.

 However, Tim pointed out that there are plenty of open source MMM models to get you started.
-In fact, Adtriba uses a stable of multiple models at once, while also adding their own customizations.
-Depending on the client and issue they are trying to solve, they use different models.
+In fact, Funnel measurement uses a stable of multiple models at once, while also adding our own customizations.
+Depending on the client and issue they are trying to solve, we use different models.

 Underrated challenges